|

 an anti-pluralist approach to science which then creates blockages to the

-wrong when he characterized the scientific imagination as the faculty for
+he characterized the scientific imagination as the faculty for "mentally

-"mentally arranging known elements into new combinations"?
-[System
+arranging known elements into new combinations"?
+[System of Logic,

-really incapable of shifting back and forth between seeing the world in
+of shifting back and forth between seeing the world in different combinations,

-different combinations, between, if you like, seeing the duck and seeing the
+between, if you like, seeing the duck and seeing the rabbit?

 If natural scientists were as gestalt-bound as Kuhn